ember-animation/ember-animated/tests/dummy/app/templates/docs/motions.md

 # Motions

-A motion animates a single sprite.
+A motion animates the change in an attribute value of a single sprite.
 Each motion takes a sprite as the first argument and options as the second argument.
 Motions can also have `to` and `from` arguments.
 These arguments take initial and final attribute values of the sprite.
 Motions animate the change of the given attribute from its initial to its final value.
 Like transitions, you may use any of the built in motions or create your own.

+Motions are useful when you want to animate the change in a particular attribute of a sprite such as size, opacity, scale, color, etc. For example, if a sprite is changing color from red to blue, a motion can be applied to smoothly animate the gradual shift from red to blue.
+Without a motion, the sprite would just abruptly switch from red to blue.

 ### move
 Animates a sprite from its current position to its final position using css transforms.
 The only option argument it takes is `easing`.
-Because this motion works with `keptSprites`, it requires the start point and the end point of a sprite.
+Because this motion works with `keptSprites`, it requires the starting and the ending position of a sprite.

 {{#docs-demo as |demo|}}
     {{#demo.example name="move"}}